xojs/xo/contributing.md

 ### Submitting an issue

 - The issue tracker is for issues.
-Use Stack Overflow or support.
+Use Stack Overflow for support.
 - Search the issue tracker before opening an issue.
 - Ensure you're using the latest version of XO.
 - Use a clear and descriptive title.